 Welcome to our Academic Advising and Curriculum Video website!
 Here you will find videos from teachers across all of our departments providing descriptions and overviews of the various classes offered at Woodson.
 Additional information on classes for next year can be found in the online course offering directory, located at the bottom of this page.
+Additional information regarding the overall academic advising process can be found on the Student Services Academic Advising Padlet, located here.
 These sites will provide students with valuable information they can use to make the most informed decisions regarding course selections for next year.

 Para ver esta página en español, haga clic en el ícono de banderas en la esquina superior izquierda y luego seleccione la bandea de Español en el menú.

 Please first watch the pre-advising videos under the Student Services tab.
 In these videos school counselors provide an overview of the entire academic advising process.
 Students can also check their 3rd period Schoology page, and the Student Services Schoology page, for 3rd period Advisory lesson slide shows providing additional information about academic advising.
 Then explore our different departments and course offerings by clicking through and watching the videos playlists found in the links below.

 As you decide on which classes to take next year, be also sure to keep graduation requirements in mind.
 For your reference, you can find detailed information on FCPS graduation requirements here.
 Additional information on graduation requirements can be found in the pre-advising videos under the Student Services tab below.

 If you have any questions or need any assistance related to academic advising during this time you are welcome to contact your school counselor or the appropriate department chair/teacher/content area administrator.
 Additionally, this Advising & Curriculum Video Site will remain available throughout the academic advising window until late March as well.